omahs/freeCodeCamp/docs/how-to-enable-new-languages.md

 Next, open the [`client/src/utils/algolia-locale-setup.ts`](https://github.com/freeCodeCamp/freeCodeCamp/blob/main/client/src/utils/algolia-locale-setup.ts) file.
 This data is used for the search bar that loads `/news` articles.
 While it is unlikely that you are going to test this functionality, missing the data for your language can lead to errors when attempting to build the codebase locally.

 Add an object for your language to the `algoliaIndices` object.
-You should use the the same values as the `english` object for local testing, replacing the `english` key with your language's `availableLangs` value.
+You should use the same values as the `english` object for local testing, replacing the `english` key with your language's `availableLangs` value.

 > [!NOTE]
 > If we have already deployed an instance of news in your target language, you can update the values to reflect the live instance.
 Otherwise, use the English values.